Blendify/blender-manual/blender_docs/manual/render/cycles/settings/scene/introduction.rst

 .. seealso::

-   There are also several non render engine specific settings which are documented :ref:`here <data-system-scenes-properties-simplify>`.
+   There are also several non renderer specific settings which are documented :ref:`here <data-system-scenes-properties-simplify>`.